Reviews You Can Rely On

 Not as comfortable as some models

-Bringing a decent performance to the competition and a lower price tag, consider the Kingston HyperX Cloud Stinger if you're on a strict budget.
-This contender kept up with the products that were more than triple its price tag.
+With decent performance and a lower price, the Kingston HyperX Cloud Stinger is a great option for those shopping on a strict budget.
+This contender kept up with the models that cost more than triple its price.
 Its microphone quality was particularly impressive, earning one of the top overall marks in that assessment.
-Moreover, this headset offers some of the better audio quality out of all the products in its class, is fairly comfortable to wear, and is a super affordable piece of audio equipment.
+Moreover, this headset offers some of the better audio quality out of all the contenders in its class, is relatively comfortable to wear, and is a very affordable piece of audio equipment.

 Read more: HyperX Cloud Stinger review